Estate Planning Terms - In Plain English

 1. Last Will and Testament (Will)

-A will is a legal document that explains who receives your property after you pass away, who will serve as guardian for your minor children, and Who will manage your estate.
+A will is a legal document that explains who receives your property after you pass away, who you would like to serve as guardian for your minor children, and who will manage your estate.

 In simple terms: A will is your written instructions for what happens after you’re gone.